handel-hub/playwright-injected/README.md

 Playwright's locator generation, ARIA snapshots, and DOM inspection are all internal — there's no public API to use them, and no way to run them in the browser.
 This package extracts them as a standalone module you can import and call directly, in the browser without Playwright installed.

+**Use cases:**

+- **AI / LLM browser agents** — feed `ariaSnapshot()` output to an LLM for structured page understanding, generate selectors for agent actions
+- **Accessibility inspection** — get accessible names, roles, descriptions, and visibility for any DOM element, using the same logic as Playwright's assertions
+- **Custom selector generation** — get all candidate selectors for an element and apply your own prioritization logic, use custom test ID attributes (`data-cy`, `data-e2e`, `data-qa`, etc.)
+- **Browser extensions** — embed Playwright's selector engine and inspector in a Chrome extension without a full Playwright install
+- **Locator conversion** — convert between internal selectors and human-readable locator strings across JavaScript, Python, Java, and C#

 ## Install

 ```bash